0x1-company/engineering.0x1.company/docs/technical-knowledge.md

 - **Utility-First CSS**: TailwindCSS classes are used for styling, promoting consistency and reusability
 - **Minimum Height Strategy**: The body element uses `min-h-screen` to ensure it fills at least the entire viewport height
 - **Flex Grow for Content**: The main content area uses `flex-grow` to expand and fill available space, pushing the footer down
+- **Desktop-Optimized Homepage**: The homepage features a responsive design that enhances the desktop viewing experience:
+  - Hero section with prominent title and description
+  - Featured article section with a side-by-side layout on desktop (stacked on mobile)
+  - Three-column article grid on large screens (adapts to fewer columns on smaller screens)
+  - Visual hierarchy with featured content highlighted at the top
+  - Consistent spacing that increases on larger screens for better readability

 ### Data Fetching